Tai-Hsien/Mesh_Labeler/README.md

 8. Once everything is done, you can save the result by using the **Save** button.
 The default extension file is **VTP**, which will save the result in the VTP format with the cell array **Label**.
 	If the extension file is **STL** or **OBJ**, Mesh Labeler will save each label to an individual **STL** or **OBJ** file.
 For example, a 15-class mesh model will output 15 STL files.

-9. Version 3 adds a new function for identifying landmarks on mesh data.
+9. Version 3 added a new function for identifying landmarks on mesh data.
 To do that, please select "landmarking" tab on the top of the program.

 -   **Landmarking Method: Annotate landmarks on the loaded mesh** Note that a mesh must be loaded before doing any actions in landmarking mode.